January 29, 2023

 How Is a Leaky Gut Linked to Rheumatoid Arthritis?

-If the gut becomes unbalanced (dysbiosis), through any of the factors I mentioned, the inflammation that arises leads to chronic diseases and can compromise gut lining and cause ‘leaky gut syndrome’.
+If the gut becomes unbalanced (dysbiosis), through any of the factors I mentioned, the inflammation that arises leads to chronic diseases and can compromise gut lining and cause ‘leaky gut syndrome.’

 Leaky gut syndrome isn’t a medical term.
-It is known as ‘increased intestinal permeability’.
+It is known as ‘increased intestinal permeability.’

-These holes allow larger, partially digested food, bad bacteria, and other toxins to penetrate the tissues beneath it and escape into the systemic circulation.
+These holes allow larger, partially digested food, harmful bacteria, and other toxins to penetrate the tissues beneath it and escape into the systemic circulation.
 The immune system detects these as foreign bodies, causing an immune system reaction.

 When the immune system is activated, it produces antibodies that travel in the bloodstream and create an inflammatory response, leading to joint swelling and arthritic pain.